All The Facts You Need To Know About Southern New Zealand Fur Seal

 These animals are known to prey on fur seal pups, but their mortality rates are unknown.

-One study found that the male Cape fur seal is twice as likely as the female to become entangled in man-made debris such as monofilament line, trawl net, rope, and wire.
+One study found that the male Cape fur seal is twice as likely as the female to become entangled in man-made debris such as monofilament lines, trawl nets, rope, and wire.

 The National Plan to Combat Pollution of the Seas by Oil, managed by the Australian Maritime Safety Authority, aims to prevent or minimize marine pollution.